- No win, no fee

 STEP 2 – CASE ACCEPTANCE

-Our medical negligence specialists assess your case and get back to you quickly with a decision.
+Our specialist medical negligence solicitors assess your case and get back to you quickly with a decision.

 STEP 3 – MEDICAL RECORDS